18 - 09

-NC Author’s Book Release November 30 Features Stone
+Local Author’s Book Release Nov.
+30 Features Stone of Destiny

 From Scotland to England, 1296.
 From England to Scotland, 1996.
-After 21 years, on this November 30, 2017, the Stone of Destiny might have a new destiny planned for its future.
+After 21 years this November 30, 2017, the Stone of Destiny might have a new destiny planned for its future.

 Organizers of Perth’s bid to be UK City of Culture 2021 want the stone restored to its “historic home”–I am assuming they mean Scone Palace (pronounced skoon), as it was known as the Stone of Scone all these years, as well as the Stone of Destiny, since the kings of Scotland were crowned on the Stone there at Moot Hill at Scone Palace.
 But I may be wrong.
 I imagine the wrangling and the wranglers are both kept secret to some degree.
 When officials in Scone first voiced loud objections to housing the returned stone at Edinburgh Castle, they were told Edinburgh had better security than Scone Palace, or such was the hearsay I picked up at Scone Palace when we visited in 2010, a place replete with so much history of the Stone and the Kings, it screams its historical claim.

-So I imagine the organizers must be planning some ramped up security for the Stone, in order to have the chance to win their bid.
+I imagine organizers must be planning ramped up security for the Stone, to have the chance to win their bid.

 Last year a 20-year celebration was headed up by the HES (Historic Environment Scotland).
 They need to keep the hype up and plan a good one for this year, as well, imho, but Scone Palace, billed as the original home of the Stone, might do well to keep up its campaign for historicity’s sake.
 You are welcome to use my novel Stone of Her Destiny to stir up conversation about the ‘Cludgie Stane.’
 The Stone’s past before 900A.D. is steeped in legend and often this incarnation of the stone is itself questioned as to whether or not it is the real stone, but that’s another story for another day.